6DammK9/nai-anime-pure-negative-prompt/ch06/gallery.md

 # Finetune findings (and gallery) #

+It is documented in chronological order.
+Go to bottom for newest state.

+## Loss curve for 6k dataset ##

 ![24121501.jpg](./img/24121501.jpg)

 - *Since most of my recipe are models finetuned from the same dataset (with different tags)*, it converges quite fast.
 Astolfo got his facial features back within 1EP.